We answer your frequently asked questions

 How much is the event trying to fundraise?

-We are aiming to raise $1 million to help ensure we can continue providing specialist palliative care for children and young people with life-limiting conditions.
+We are aiming to raise $800,000 this year to help ensure we can continue providing specialist palliative care for children and young people with life-limiting conditions.
 Your support will help improve the quality of life for them and their families.